What Is a Staffing Agency? All Questions Answered

 Using a staffing agency involves fees that can add significant costs to your hiring process, especially if you're hiring for positions with high salaries.

-Lack of Employer Branding
+Lack of Employer Branding and Qualified Job Candidates

 Outsourcing your recruitment process to a staffing agency might lead to a disconnection with your company's culture and values during the hiring process.
-This could impact your ability to attract talent that aligns with your organizational ethos.
+Additionally, candidates might get frustrated and leave because of this lack of closeness to your business.

 Control over the Hiring Process